⟶ Print pdf

 Section 1.
 Place of Meetings

-Meetings of members shall be held at the Berkeley Marina or at such other place or places as may be designated by the Board of Directors.
+Meetings of members shall be held at the Berkeley Marina or at such other locations as may be designated by the Board of Directors, including online.

 Section 2.
 Regular Meetings

 A regular meeting of members shall be held each calendar year, on a Saturday in January, for the purpose of electing new directors and transacting other business as may come before the meeting.
 The candidates receiving the highest number of votes shall be elected.
-Each voting member shall cast one vote, with voting being by ballot.
-Requirement for ballot voting can be waived by general consensus at the time of election.
 The annual meeting of members for the purpose of electing directors shall be deemed a regular meeting.

 Section 3.
 Special Meetings of Members